 Catholic values and the California Common Core Standards are the foundations upon which SJBS develops its general curriculum.
 The curriculum covers the following subject areas:

-St. John the Baptist Schools language arts outcomes/standards are defined by the California Common Core Standards and the Diocese of San Jose Department of Education Integrated Language Arts Curriculum Guidelines K-8.
-Our language arts outcomes meet the needs and abilities of all students by educating the whole student, using lessons and methods to develop life skills in writing, reading, speaking, and listening.
+St. John the Baptist Catholic School’s language arts program is defined by the California Common Core Standards.
+Our language arts program meets the needs and abilities of all students by educating the whole student, using lessons and methods to develop life skills in writing, reading, speaking, and listening.

-The mathematics outcomes for kindergarten through grade eight are organized by grade level and are presented in five strands: number sense; algebra and functions; measurement and geometry; statistics, data analysis, and probability; and mathematical reasoning.
+The mathematics standards for kindergarten through grade eight are organized by grade level and are presented in five strands: number sense; algebra and functions; measurement and geometry; statistics, data analysis, and probability; and mathematical reasoning.
 A grade level and accelerated mathematics class is offered for students in grades six through eight.

-St. John the Baptist School's Music outcomes/standards are defined by the California Common Core Standards and the Diocese of San Jose Department of Education.
+St. John the Baptist Catholic School's Music outcomes/standards are defined by the California Common Core Standards and the Diocese of San Jose Department of Education.